March 2021:Jordyn Upton and Jacque Lyman are to receive one of NAU's most celebrated undergraduate awards, the Gold Axe Award.

 Our mission is to leverage genetic approaches for global bat species conservation.

 The searchable database on our website allows users to determine the power of our assay for identifying bat species that interest them.
 The Species from Feces tool has immediate application in the U.S., where bats are under threat from White-Nose Syndrome, and is also useful globally with the ability to identify over 90% of bat species for which genetic information is available.
-Please see our paper.
+Please see our 2016 and 2019 papers.

 Who We Are

 We are a team of bat ecologists, wildlife geneticists, bioinformaticians, graduate and undergraduate students, genetics research specialists, and field technicians.
-We develop and use emerging genetic approaches to better understand bats.
+We develop and use emerging genetic approaches to better understand bats and other taxa.
 Species from Feces is a powerful tool for these difficult-to-study mammals, in a time of great conservation need.